Service Learning and Civic Engagement Programs

 CU on the Weekend

-CU on the Weekend is a series of one-day community programs that are free and open to the public.
-Take advantage of the unique opportunity to interact with some of CU-Boulder's most accomplished and dynamic faculty and learn more about their teaching, research, and creative work.
-These programs allow for in-depth conversations on a range of engaging subjects...
+CU on the Weekend is a lecture series that is free and open to the public.
+Take advantage of the unique opportunity to interact with some of CU Boulder's most dynamic faculty and learn more about their teaching, research and creative work.
+These programs allow for in-depth conversations on a range of engaging subjects.